-22nd Sunday in Ordinary Time A/2008
+Twenty-Second Sunday in Ordinary Time A/2020

-There exists in my country a very famous musician who wrote a song in which he says: When the sun rises in the sky in the morning, it shines for everybody, but not everybody takes advantage of it in the same way.
-While in the early morning some rush out with joy for the day ahead, others regret the day, because of the trouble ahead of them.
-While some are ready to start a joyful day, others dread in suffering and pain the outcome of the day.
+In the Congo, there was a famous musician who wrote a song in which he said this: When the sun rises in the sky in the morning, it shines for everybody, but not everybody enjoys it in the same way.
+While in the early morning some rush out with delight for the day ahead, others regret the day, because of the trouble ahead of them.
+While some start the day full of joy and laughter, others dread it as it brings them tears, pain and suffering.

-This song describes, not a pessimistic view on the human condition, but an expression of the inevitable ups and the downs of human life.
-In fact, life is beautiful, but it is made up also of sacrifice and difficulties, and sometimes of pain and suffering.
+The song describes, not a pessimistic view on the human condition, but an expression of the inevitable ups and downs of human life.
+In fact, life is beautiful, but it is also made up of hardships, sacrifice and difficulties.

-Today's readings invite us to reflect on the reality of our commitments which most of the time involve sacrifice and suffering.
+Today's readings invite us to reflect on the reality of our commitments, which involves, most of the time, pain and suffering.
 In fact, any lasting commitment, even that which provides us regularly joy and happiness, is always a challenge.
 It is through sacrifice and pain that we come to triumph in our commitments.

 In the first reading, Jeremiah complains before God about the outcome of his life.
-When God called him, he complied with joy and enthusiasm, but all that has become for him a nightmare.
-Whenever he speaks, his word brings violence and outrage, derision and reproach all the day.
-He would rather not be a prophet and speak anymore in his name.
-And yet, all that is now impossible, because the love of God has become in his heart like a burning fire.
-There is no way out, then, but to accept the sacrifice and keep going.
+When God called him, he responded with joy and enthusiasm, but all that has become for him a nightmare.
+Whenever he speaks, his word brings violence and outrage, derision and reproach all day long.
+He would prefer not to be a prophet anymore and speak in the name of God.
+And yet, it that has become impossible; the love of God has become in his heart like a burning fire.
+There is no way out rather than to accept suffering and keep going.

-The idea of suffering is the main concern of Jesus in today's Gospel.
+The idea of suffering is also the main concern of Jesus in today's Gospel.
 In fact, Jesus announces his passion and death to his disciples.
 He tells them that he must go to Jerusalem in order to suffer, be killed and the third day to be raised.
 However, this idea does not fit the image the disciples had about the Messiah.

-In fact, it was believed in the Jewish society that the Messiah could not suffer or die.
+It was believed in the Jewish society, in fact, that the Messiah would not suffer or die.
 In that perspective, when Jesus brought up the question of his death, the disciples were just scandalized.
 For them, the Messiah was to live eternally and triumph over all his enemies.
-It is in that context that Peter reacts that such a thing cannot happen to him.
-He wants to protect Jesus, but by the same token, he tries to take him far from the fulfillment of God's plan.
+It is in that context that Peter reacts violently that such a thing cannot happen to him.
+In truth, Peter wants to protect Jesus, but by the same token, he tries to take him far from the fulfillment of God's plan.

 Jesus qualifies Peter's reaction as a temptation similar to that from Satan: "Get behind me, Satan!
 You are an obstacle to me.
 You are thinking not as God does, but as human beings do".
-In other words, Peter was proposing to him the same thing as that which the tempter did in the desert.
+In other words, Peter was proposing to him the same thing as that which the Devil did in the desert.
 He wants to divert him from the fulfillment of God's plan in his life by embracing the cross.

-In that perspective, we can say that Satan is any force or anyone that seeks to divert us from the way of God.
-Satan is an influence that seeks to make us turn back to our old ways from which we have been set free by the Lord.
-Satan is any power that tries to make human desires take the place of the divine imperative.
+In that perspective, we can say that Satan is any force or anyone that seeks to divert us from the ways of God.
+Satan is an influence that seeks to make us turn back to our old ways of our life from which we have been set free by the Lord.
+Satan is any power that tries to make our human desires take the place of the divine imperative.